Biases in the Trauma Bay

 Never ask why they got shot.

-I received these words of advice from one of the supervising physicians on the first day of my trauma sub-internship.
+I received these important information on Georgia Advance Directive from one of the supervising physicians on the first day of my trauma sub-internship.
 The next four weeks brought an average of two or three victims of violence each night.
 I undressed patients, examined them from head to toe, and took their medical histories.
 I spent hours at patients’ bedsides cleaning wounds, suturing lacerations, and applying bandages and splints.
 True to my mentor’s advice, I never once asked how or why a patient came to be in our trauma bay.

 But I wasn’t blind or deaf.
 My job was to get to know these patients in the most intimate of ways as they lay naked and afraid on the gurney, and there were clues.
 Sometimes the patient, nearly always a young Black man, arrived handcuffed to the bedrails.
 Police would be hovering at his bedside or just outside his room, and I could hear them giving reports over the radio.
 Sometimes the patient’s toxicology screen was floridly positive: methamphetamines, cocaine, and numerous other substances that could impair his judgment.
 Sometimes the patient himself did not leave a hint, but the patient in the next trauma bay over would yell about who did what to whom.
 Expletives were involved, speech was slurred, but the gist was clear.